PersocomAI/.github/profile/README.md

 ### License

 The license has not yet been decided, as I prefer to retain full control for now and do not want to allow forks until the project reaches a certain level of stability.
 This will take some time.
 Of course, you are free to do whatever you like locally, but please refrain from redistributing it.

+#### About Me

+Hello, I call myself “Blizado” in the AI environment.
+I'm a bit older, politically mostly centered and have experience with loneliness and depression.
+I like science and learn new stuff.
+What I don't like is radicalization.
+I love AI, but I'm also very aware of the dangers, but that doesn't mean I see everything in a negative light.
+In most cases, the problem is not the AI but the people who use it.
+With these basic attitudes, I assume that I can approach this project with a healthy attitude and make PersocomAI as neutral and healthy as possible so that it does not promote radical views but offers a healthy middle ground.
+A healthy attitude helps more than any of the often problematic narratives.
+The world is not just black and white.